Skip to main content

 The Logger

-The logger is the first line of most modules and provides your module with a logger instance.
-You can create a logger instance this same way within any of your classes as you'd like.
+The logger is typically the first line of most modules and gives your module a logger instance.
+Create a logger the same way in any class where you need one.

 private static readonly Logger Logger = Logger.GetLogger<YourModule>();